Kabudence/practice-excersise-number-1-final-exam/README.md

 - Get the Profile ID of a Student by Email.

 Tutorial is a concept that represents a learning resource.
 It is used to build the learning path of a course.
 The Tutorial aggregate and its publishing lifecycle are part of the Publishing bounded context, which is beyond the scope of this platform version.

+### Identity and Access Management (IAM) Context

+The IAM Context is responsible for managing platform users, including the sign in and sign up processes.
+It applies JSON Web Token based authorization and Password hashing.
+It also adds a request authorization middleware to Spring Boot Pipeline, in order to validate included token in request header on endpoints that require authorization.
+Its capabilities include:
+- Create a new User (Sign Up).
+- Authenticate a User (Sign In).
+- Get a User by ID.
+- Get All Users.
+- Get All Roles.
+- Use Spring Security features to implement an authorization pipeline based on request filtering.
+- Generate and validate JSON Web Tokens.
+- Apply Password hashing.

+This version implements the following roles: Admin, Instructor, and User.
+The roles are used to manage the access to the platform features.
+The Admin role has access to all features, the Instructor and Student roles should have access according to business rules.

+This context includes also an anti-corruption layer.
+The anti-corruption layer is responsible for managing the communication between the IAM Context and other bounded Contexts.
+Its capabilities include:

+- Create a new User, returning ID of the created User on success.
+If roles are provided, it will also assign them to the user, otherwise the default role is assigned.
+- Get a User by ID, returning the associated User ID on success.
+- Get a User by Username, returning the associated User ID on success.

+- In this version, Open API documentation includes support for JSON Web Token based authorization.

 ### Reference Documentation